7th Pay Commission: DA rises from 154 to 164 per cent for these employees in Central departments

 The scale as recommended by the 6th pay panel is applicable in several central departments.
 It is also in force in many states such as West Bengal, Himachal Pradesh and Punjab.

 The report says that the corporations which are currently running on the 6th Pay Commission pay scale will have an increase of 10 per cent in the DA amount and this order has already been sent to the CAG and UPSC.
-Meanwhile the Central Government employees are hopeful of some good news in November.
+Meanwhile, the Central Government employees are hopeful of some good news in November.
 It said that the Rs 18,000 basic minimum pay recommended by the 7th Pay Commission is likely to be hiked through a decision of the Cabinet in November.